chimera-linux/chimera-linux.github.io/_docs/installation/partitioning/encrypted.md

 ```

 After that, follow the regular Chimera installation for your device type,
-e.g. using `chimera-live-install` and so on.
+e.g. using `chimera-bootstrap` and so on.

 ### Full disk encryption with LVM on LUKS